 Where to Stay

-I have been working in the high end holiday industry for a while now, so whenever I go on holiday, I really struggle to switch off my “work head”.
+I have worked in high end holiday industry for a while so whenever I go on holiday, I really struggle to switch off my “work head”.
 I notice things that most punters…sorry holiday makers, don’t, which can be a bit annoying.
 However, we stayed with MTB Beds.
 We were not quite sure what to expect, but I can tell you we were not disappointed.

 The accommodation was a large villa, about two minutes walk from the beach, and less than ten minutes to the main square.
 This is where you will drink most of your beer and eat most of your gelato.